-(PIA-SM).
-In our previous work, we designed the (3) PIA-SM [6], and Matsunaga [23] provides a good description of the implementation method for this.
+sions to OSPF (AOSPF), and (3) the Protocol Independent Anycast Sparse Mode (PIA-SM).
+In our previous work, we designed the (3) PIA-SM [11], and Matsunaga [12] provides a description of the implementation method for this.
 (1) ARIP and (2) AOSPF are presented in turn in the subsections that follow.

-In terms of functionality, a routing protocol for anycast communication consists of the following three steps (see also Figure 6) and the difference between the two above-mentioned routing protocols are in Step 2.
+In terms of functionality, a routing protocol for anycast communication consists of the following three steps (see also Figure 3) and the difference between the two above-mentioned routing protocols are in Step 2.